lobophf/template_tex_ciencia_e_natura/README.md

 ### Compiling the PDF:

 To compile the PDF on local machines in any operating system, use the following command.
-This can be done directly in the terminal/command prompt, or by configuring your LaTex editor for this.
+This can be done directly in the terminal/command prompt, or by configuring your LaTeX editor for this.
 ```
 $ latexmk -pdf paper.tex
 ```